urraka/skel2d/README.md

 #### Defining a new animation

 Animations are defined with the `anim` keyword.
-The name can be given with a string:
+A name to identify it can be given with a string:

 ```
 anim "name"
 	# ...
 ```

-An animation consists of timelines.
+Animations consist of timelines.
 There are bone and slot timelines.
 Each timeline is used to animate a single *animatable* property from either a bone or a slot.

 The following lists all the animatable bone and slot properties: